kiaka-obsidian/personal-vault/Wedding/Wedding Routine Notes.md

 ## Seducer 1
-Comes out the side to side number two
+After second side to side steps
-Push Sarah out with LH
-Collect into a highfirst seducer (Sarah RA under shoulder)
+Start an anti clockwise step around eachother to end up chris facing audiance Collect into a highfirst seducer (Sarah RA under shoulder)

 ## Chris Fill in 2 - between the waltzs
-Sarah back L foot high first
+On exit of seducer Sarah step back facing the bar still

-Chris Step over slot and double hand return down right side pepare and execute shoulder turn out
+Chris Step  double hand return down right side pepare and execute shoulder turn out
 SARAH - Smaller steps on turn and exit on turn !!!
 Chris - Start to turn back (clock wise) for scroll (NO STRETCH AWAY)